 - How Does The Cuisine Compare

-Both countries offer unique and exciting vacations, but which one is better depends on your priorities.
+Both countries offer unique and exciting holidays, but which one is better depends firmly on your priorities.

 However Spain is one of those countries that does give Greece a run for its money.
-This nation has a rich history and stunning architectural gems.
-Furthermore, cosmopolitan cities like Madrid, Barcelona, and Seville are famous for their galleries, museums, and beauty.
+This nation has a rich history and has many stunning architectural gems.
+Whilst cosmopolitan cities like Madrid, Barcelona, and Seville are famous for their galleries, museums, and beauty.

 In fact, when it comes to sightseeing Spain has it all.
 Every city and region of the country is packed with things to do and see.
 A trip to Seville or Barcelona, for example, can easily last a few days and you still won’t be bored.

-In contrast, Greek cities and regions tend to have far less to do than their Spanish counterparts, and the transport system is not as efficient.
+In contrast to Spain, Greek cities tend to have far less to do than their Spanish counterparts, and the transport system is not as efficient.
 That said, it is possible to travel cheaply between mainland Greece and the islands by air or ferry.

-However Greece does win when it comes to cost.
-We’ve found that Greece tends to be a bit cheaper than Spain in regards to accommodation and eating out.
+In fact Greece does win when it comes to cost.
+We’ve found that Greece tends to be a little cheaper than Spain in regards to accommodation and eating out.

 For us, Greece is also the better holiday destination if you’re looking for relaxation, time spent outdoors, and an island hopping adventure.